mate-academy/python_morning_tasks/task_list/python_number_of_recent_calls/python_number_of_recent_calls.en.md

 Implement the `RecentCounter` class:

 * `RecentCounter()` Initializes the counter with zero recent requests.
-* `RecentCounter.ping(self, t: int) -> ` Adds a new request at time t, where t represents some time in milliseconds, and returns the number of requests that has happened in the past 3000 milliseconds (including the new request).
-Specifically, return the number of requests that have happened in the inclusive range [t - 3000, t].
+* `RecentCounter.ping(self, time: int) -> ` Adds a new request at time `time`, where `time` represents some time in milliseconds, and returns the number of requests that has happened in the past 3000 milliseconds (including the new request).
+Specifically, return the number of requests that have happened in the inclusive range `[time - 3000, time]`.

 It is **guaranteed** that every call to ping uses a strictly larger value of t than the previous call.